pupilfirst/wd301-scripts/class-components/creating-task-component/README.md

 In this video, you will learn about class based components.
 Though this is not a recommended approach for writing React components anymore, but still it is good to know about them.

 First, let's scaffold a React application using Create React App using TypeScript template.
-We can do that by providing the following command.
+We can do that by providing the following command once we are inside the `wd301` folder.

 `npx create-react-app smarter-tasks --template typescript`